Mixed nuts Kozhukkattai:

 Mix it well all together and make it into a small gooseberry sized balls.

 In a vessel boil water, take another pan to add the rice flour, salt, and oil as mentioned above.

 Gradually pour boiling water into the rice flour and mix it with the ladle to a tight dough.

 Make the dough to small lemon size equal balls, Now grease your fingers and palm, make the balls to thin patties or cup-shaped to fill the mixture.

 Make it to your desired shape, such that the filling does not come out of the outer covering.

 Steam cook the Kozhukkattai, in two batches for 10 to 15 minutes.

 Mixed nuts Kolukkattai is ready.
 Exclusively prepared for this Ganesh Chathurthi from Chettinadcookbook.

-If you prefer to have more sweet taste, add some grated jaggery with the mixture.
+If you prefer to have a more sweet taste, add some grated jaggery with the mixture.

 One teaspoon of sugar can be added in rice flour while mixing the dough.